 Child Care Checklist for Childcare Options in Australia

 Your registered childcare provider must be compliant with child care laws in Australia.
 Your nanny or au pair won’t know what those even are.
 When sending your child out of the home, check that the government is doing their job and that you get a good “feel” for the provider:

 - Friendly and personable staff

 - Discuss your child’s needs and idiosyncrasies and how they’ll deal with those

 - Look at the policies on items like dummies, bottles and potties

 - Experienced staff in each room (not all under 20s)

 - Education guidelines suitable for your child

-- Staff to child ratio is adhered to
+- Staff to child ratio

 - Policies and ethics that reflect your own